lidofinance/lido-improvement-proposals/LIPS/lip-42.md

 ## Simple Summary

 [Curated Module v2](./lip-33) (CMv2) has laid the foundation for the next phase of the Lido protocol's evolution.
 The stake allocation mechanism in CMv2 already supports weight-based stake allocation.
 The missing piece is the way for the Node Operators to influence their stake allocation weight.
-CMv2 Phase 2 closes this gap with the introduction of the Validation Market (ValMart).
+CMv2 Phase 2 closes this gap with the introduction of the Validator Market (ValMart).
 The ability to set custom fee values, increase the bonding ratio, lock LDO tokens, and the Node Operator strike system are key components of ValMart.
-Node Operators can increase their stake allocation weight by offering more favorable conditions to the Lido protocol, which will be reflected in their stake allocation weight.
+Node Operators can increase their stake allocation weight by offering more favorable conditions to the Lido protocol.
 At the same time, CMC, the party responsible for overseeing the Curated Module, will have the ability to issue Node Operator Strikes in case of underperformance or other violations of the standard node operator protocols (SNOPs), consequently reducing the stake allocation weight of the Node Operator.
-The combination of these mechanisms will create a dynamic and competitive environment for Node Operators, fostering innovation and efficiency in the Lido protocol.
+The combination of these mechanisms aims to foster a competitive landscape that encourages Node Operators to optimize their service offerings and maintain high performance standards for the Lido protocol.

 Alongside ValMart, several technical and operational improvements are proposed for both CMv2 and CSM.